Crispy on the outside, tender on the inside—these Bacon Brussels Sprouts are a flavorful side dish for any meal!

 These are hardly the boiled sprouts from childhood.
 Instead, they’re roasted until golden along with pieces of chopped bacon which crisps up at the same time.
 The leaves get crunchy, and the result is an irresistible side dish that’s easy enough for a weeknight.

 They’re in season (and the cheapest) throughout the fall and winter.
 I’ve seen them as low as 99 cents per pound at my local grocery store, but I’m sure some of you produce bargain hunters have seen even better.

-When I got my hands on them again, I turned to technique that I subject nearly every vegetable to—roasting.
-I love how the heat interacts with the sprouts and olive oil to get super crispy.
-I love the texture contrast between the tender inner brussels sprout and the crispy leaves, along with the salty, crispy bacon.
+The sprouts get roasted in the oven, and I love how the heat interacts with the sprouts and olive oil to get super crispy.
+The texture contrast between the tender inner brussels sprout and the crispy leaves is irresistible, not to mention the addition of salty, crispy bacon.

 1. Chop the brussels sprouts into either halves or quarters.
 You want bite-sized pieces.

 2. Finely chop the bacon.
 This ensures that you get a piece of bacon with each bite!

 2. Toss the sprouts and bacon with the olive oil and salt.
 Place them on a sheet pan, lined with parchment paper or a silicone mat.
 You can also just put them directly onto the pan, but I find that parchment paper or the silicone mat makes clean-up so much easier.

 3. Roast at 375°F until the leaves are crisp and the inner brussels sprouts are tender.

 That’s it!
 I served these with Bacon Cheddar Meatloaf, but I’ve paired them with anything from grilled chicken to roasted salmon to beef stew.

 Can I make this recipe with frozen brussels sprouts?